greco-project/pvcompare/docs/model_assumptions.rst

 * hight of storey
 * population per storey

-All building parameters are defined in 'data/static_inputs/building_parameters.csv'.
+All building parameters are contained in 'data/static_inputs/building_parameters.csv'.
 The construction of the buidling, as well as the available facades for PV usage are based on the research of `Hachem, 2014 <https://www.sciencedirect.com/science/article/abs/pii/S0306261913009112>`_.